Irreducible holonomy algebras of Riemannian supermanifolds: Proof of Theorem

 \begin{lem} Let $\g\subset\osp(p,q|2m)$ be an irreducible subalgebra of the form \eqref{vidg}.
 If $\R(\g)_{\bar 1}=0$, then $\R(\g)$ is a trivial $\g$-module.\end{lem}

 {\it Proof.} We have $(\g_i)_{\bar 1}\cdot\R(\g)_{\bar 0}\subset\R(\g)_{\bar 1}=0$.
 Since each $\g_i$ is simple of classical type, it holds $(\g_i)_{\bar 0}=[(\g_i)_{\bar 1},(\g_i)_{\bar 1}]$.
-Consequently, $(\g_i)_{\bar 1}\cdot\R(\g)_{\bar 0}=0$.
+Consequently, $(\g_i)_{\bar 0}\cdot\R(\g)_{\bar 0}=0$.
 Suppose that $\z\neq 0$.
 Since $\osp(p,q|2m)_{\bar 0}\cap\q(2m,\Real)=0$, by the Schur Lemma $\z=\Real J$, where $J$ is an even complex structure on $V$.
 It is not hard to see that $J\cdot\R(\g)=0$. $\Box$

-First we consider case by case simple real Lie superalgebras $\g$ of classical type (they are classified in \cite{Parker80}) and for each $\g$ we find all irreducible representations $\g\subset\osp(p,q|2m)=\osp(V)$ such that $\g$ is a non-symmetric Berger supersubalgebra.
+First we consider case by case simple real Lie superalgebras $\g$ of classical type (they are classified in \cite{Parker80} and we list them for the convenience in \cite{Odd}).
+For each $\g$ we find all irreducible representations $\g\subset\osp(p,q|2m)=\osp(V)$ such that $\g$ is a non-symmetric Berger supersubalgebra.
 We explain the way of the considerations and then give several examples demonstrating this proof.